Easy Pesto Palmiers

 Did your basil grow like crazy this summer??
 Were you lucky enough to make a batch or two of pesto to store in the freezer?
 Then you’ll be thrilled with this easy peasy 4-ingredient pesto appetizer.
 Made with store-bought puff pastry, Parmesan and either store-bought or homemade pesto, these easy pesto palmiers are the perfect football party finger food, but also a fun appetizer to kick off a special meal.

-We were invited to an open house the night before Christmas Eve, and, of course, we would never show up empty handed.
-I rolled up some pesto coated puff pastry and created some festive pesto palmiers for the occasion.
-This quick and tasty appetizer is always a crowd pleaser.
-This particular batch was not nearly as flavorful as my previous attempts…I think due to a lackluster pesto I found deep in my freezer.
+Years ago, we brought these to a Christmas Eve open house.
+Of course, we would never show up empty-handed.
+I rolled up some pesto coated puff pastry and created these festive, not to mention super-simple, savory palmiers for the occasion.
+This quick and tasty appetizer is always a crowd-pleaser.
 My only alteration from the original recipe was to roll up each side like a classic palmier versus just folding.

 - 1 sheet of puff pastry, thawed

-- ¼ cup grated Parmesan
+- 1/4 cup grated Parmesan

-- ½-3/4 cup pesto
+- 1/2-3/4 cup pesto

 - 1 egg

 - 1 tablespoon water

 - Place puff pastry on sheet of parchment.
 Roll into a 12 x 12 square.
 Lift up puff pastry to dust the parchment under the pastry with Parmesan.
 Repeat on other side to make sure the bottom of the puff pastry is all coated with Parmesan.

 - Spread pesto within ½ inch of the puff pastry using spatula.
 With your spatula lightly draw a line across the center of the pesto, from top to bottom.
 Carefully roll up one side to the middle line, then the other.
 Cover with plastic wrap and chill for at least 15 minutes.